“”&noscript=1” />

 Taxi to Chipping Campden after another glorious breakfast.
 Then follow the farm fields and dirt tracks of the Heart of England Way, the celebrated trail that traverses the midlands of the country.
 Your first destination is Broad Campden, a quiet, picturesque village of thatched cottages nestled in the rolling countryside.
 You’re sure to pass grazing sheep and babbling streams as you approach the charming hamlet.
 Its cottages along High Street and its parish church are built from the lovely and distinctive golden Cotswold stone.
 The Quaker Meeting House is the oldest in the country, constructed in 1663.

-Continue to the pretty village of Blockley, called a “best kept secret” of the Cotswolds.
+Continue to the pretty village of Blockley, called a “best-kept secret” of the Cotswolds.
 This stunning little town prospered not on wool—like so many other villages in the region—but on silk.
 The eight mills that once produced the material are now private homes.
 During your visit, stroll among a rich canvas of Norman, Early English, medieval, and 17th- and 18th-century architecture.
-Later, descend to the town of Batsford home of the Batsford Arboretum, a beautiful garden where spectacular coral bark maple and russet-berried mountain ash trees thrive.
-You may wander its inviting pathways on your own if you wish (approximately £8.95 per person).
+Later, descend to the town of Batsford, home of the Batsford Arboretum, a beautiful garden where spectacular coral bark maple and russet-berried mountain ash trees thrive.
+You may wander its inviting pathways on your own if you wish (approximately £9 per person).
 Then enjoy an easy stroll to the edge of the splendid Evenlode Valley and its bustling market town of Moreton-in-Marsh, which has welcomed travelers for at least 1,700 years.
-A late afternoon drive then delivers you to tonight’s accommodation in the antique-filled village of Stow-on-the-Wold.
-Norman lords founded this pretty town at the crossroads of several trade routes.
-Its market square is brimming with history: Fairs have been held here since 1330.
-At the height of the Cotswold wool industry, as many as 20,000 sheep were sold at one time.
-Dinner tonight is on your own, and you can choose from one of the fine restaurants in town, or dine at your hotel.

 Included Meals: Breakfast